NOAA-OCM/cmecs/CMECS_Catalog_v1.1.0/CMECS_Thesaurus_v1.1.0.md

 ##### Geoform Type: Recessional Moraine (Level 1)

-> An end or lateral moraine, built during a temporary—but
+> An end or lateral moraine, built during a temporary— but
-> significant—halt in the final retreat of a glacier.
+> significant— halt in the final retreat of a glacier.
 May also refer to
 > a moraine built during a minor re-advance of the ice front during a
 > period of general recession.